elemental-lf/benji/README.rst

     Benji instructs Linux and Ceph to immediately forget the data once it's processed.

 **Simplicity: As simple as cp, but as clever as a backup solution needs to be**
-    With a very small set of commands, good ``--help`` and intuitive usage, Benji feels mostly like ``cp``.
-And that's intentional, because we think, a restore must be fool-proof and succeed even if you're woken up at 3am.
+    With a small set of commands, good ``--help`` and intuitive usage, Benji feels mostly like ``cp``.
+And that's intentional, because we think, a restore must be fool-proof and succeed even if you're woken up at 3am in the morning.

 **Prevents you from doing something stupid**
-    By providing a configuration value for how old backups need to be in order to be able to delete them, you can't accidentally delete very young backups.
-An exception to this is the enforcement of retention policies which will also delete young backups if configured.
+    By providing a configuration value for how old backups need to be in order to be able to remove them, you can't accidentally remove very young backups.
+An exception to this is the enforcement of retention policies which will also remove young backups if configured.

-    With ``benji protect`` you can protect versions from being deleted.
+    With ``benji protect`` you can protect versions from being removed.
-    This is very important when you need to restore a version which according to the retention policy may be deleted soon.
-During restore a lock will also prevent deletion, however, by protecting it, it cannot be deleted until you decide that it's not needed anymore.
+    This is important when you plan to restore a version which according to the retention policy may be removed soon.
+During restore a lock will also prevent removal, however, by protecting it, it cannot be removed until you decide that it is no longer needed.

     Also, you'll need to use ``--force`` to overwrite existing files or volumes.